wp-plugins/disemvowel/readme.txt

 1. Upload `disemvowel.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+That's it!
 It will automatically filter your comments.